FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 ### Adding a dataset with Quickstatements

-With the Quickstatements of the dataset, the dataset can be added to Wikidata using the https://quickstatements.toolforge.org/ website.
+[Quickstatements](https://quickstatements.toolforge.org/) is a layer on top of Wikidata, a tool developed by Magnus Manske, research in Cambridge/UK to make it easier to edit Wikidata in an automated way.
+We use this here to automate the registering of a dataset in Wikidata too.
+We first generate Quickstatements which can be added to Wikidata using the https://quickstatements.toolforge.org/ website.
 This is the step which requires a Wikidata account.

 #### Step 1: Wikidata login